cfug/dio/dio/README-ZH.md

 import 'package:dio/adapter.dart';
 ...
 (dio.httpClientAdapter as DefaultHttpClientAdapter).onHttpClientCreate = (client) {
   // config the http client
   client.findProxy = (uri) {
     //proxy all request to localhost:8888
-        return "PROXY localhost:8888";
+    return 'PROXY localhost:8888';
   };
   // you can also create a HttpClient to dio
   // return HttpClient();
 };
 ```